sombriks/sombriks-hq/src/assets/posts/0023-the-making-of-node-libgpiod-bindings.md

 written in C++ to allow us to interface with libgpiod on any system with libgpiod available.

-In fact, in near future, all present GPIO libraries will need to updagre from sysfs-gpio to libgpiod.
+In fact, in near future, all present GPIO libraries will need to upgrade from sysfs-gpio to libgpiod.

 Here goes the current blink using my lib: